junxng/adv-rag-app-v2/README.md

 - Vector search using Pinecone
 - DynamoDB integration for user data
 - Document management with S3
-- Monitoring and feedback collection
+- Monitoring and feedback collection with Langfuse
 - Admin dashboard for analytics
+- Comprehensive testing framework
+- Docker and Docker Compose support
+- CI/CD with GitHub Actions
+- MLOps best practices implementation

 ## Using Pinecone